 The AWS EC2 service supports a number of different charging models for launching instances.
-The quick-start CloudFormation template included with Alces Flight Compute in AWS Marketplace allows users to choose between two different models:
+The quick-start AWS CloudFormation template allows users to choose between two different models:

 - On-demand instances; instances are launched immediately at a fixed hourly price.
 Once launched, your instance will not normally be terminated unless you choose to stop it. - SPOT instances; instances are requested with a bid-price entered by the end-user which represents the maximum amount they want to pay for them per hour.
 If public demand for this instance type allows, instances will be launched at the current SPOT price, which is typically much lower than the equivalent on-demand price.
 As demand increases for the instance type, so does the cost per hour charged to the users.
 AWS will automatically stop any instances (or delay starting new ones) if the current SPOT price is higher than the maximum amount users want to pay for them.